 I think it’s safe to say that at one point or another, we’ve all had feelings of concern regarding our digital footprint.
 Whether it’s before a job interview or partnering with a new client, what exactly our online profile says about us, and the wider company or brand we represent, may be front of mind.
 How, then, do we put our best foot(print) forward?

-While many of us may have used the start of 2022 to take stock of what we have, making goals for the new year, and decluttering what we no longer need, perhaps we haven’t given our digital footprint the attention it deserves.
+While many of us may have may like to take annual stock of what we have, make goals for the year, and declutter what we no longer need, perhaps we haven’t given our digital footprint the attention it deserves.
 Now, it’s time to give your digital profile that overdue check-up, inventory, and spring clean.

 Whilst there is no replacement for proper investigative work and due diligence, there are some things you can do to understand your own digital footprint.
 Here’s a basic guide that doesn’t require any tools, subscriptions or even much of a tech know-how to complete.